 Business Interruption Insurance

 Business interruption insurance promises to pay the insured for the income that was lost during the time period of interruption resulting from disaster.
 While a fire insurance policy covers damage to a property after a fire, business interruption insurance compensates for lost income when a business must close down completely because of disaster-related damage.
 It also covers operating expenses, such as electricity, that must continue to be paid after the catastrophe.
 Insurance coverage can be triggered either because of an interruption to the business itself, or because of a closure of the insured’s supplier.
-Both types of business interruption coverage usually required a “physical loss or damage” to property..
+Both types of business interruption coverage usually requires a “physical loss or damage” to property.

 How Business Interruption Insurance Works:

 • Standard time provisions on a business interruption policy are defined as the starting date of the peril, through the repair, and to the restored condition the loss.

 • When filing a business interruption claim, a few supporting documents are needed.
 These documents include business expense reports, business revenue reports, details regarding business history, number of employees, and more.